-2. You will find some commands as mentioned below.
+2. You will find the following commands in the batch file.
 Please edit the Red Coloured portions only with your required credentials.

-Set DomainAdmin=Enter a Domain administrator user in the format DOMAIN\USER
+Set DomainAdmin=Enter a Domain Administrator in the format DOMAIN\USER

-SET NewcwPass=Enter the new cwAgent password if you need to change it. or please enter 'Admin'
+SET NewcwPass=Enter the new cwAgent password or enter 'Admin' (default password)

-SET cwServer=Enter the CurrentWare Server IP or Host name
+SET cwServer=Enter the CurrentWare Server's computer name or IP address

 3. After entering the credentials, save the file without changing the name.

 1. Open Active Directory and move the required computers to a new group or OU.